Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ### Pulling remote database
 - Pull Remote Database (to replace the local {{ cookiecutter.project_name }} database with one of the live databases):
-    - Install and log into the the Heroku CLI:
+    - Install and log into the Heroku CLI:
         - For Mac: use Homebrew: `brew tap heroku/brew && brew install heroku` from <https://devcenter.heroku.com/articles/heroku-cli>
     - run `./scripts/pull_remote_db.sh`
     - in order to pull a database besides the dev database change `$ENV_NAME-dev` in line 6 of the pull_remote_db.sh file to match the correct Heroku app